kairosity/mp3-snapathon/README.md

 The design of my landing page was particularly important, as it is the window to the rest of the application.
 Whether or not a user is bothered engaging further rests on how well this page is presented.
-I've tried to balance content and simplicity here, while not wanting to overload my new users with information, I did need to explain the application in a way that leaves no doubt as to what it does and how it does it.
+I've tried to balance content and simplicity here, while not wanting to overload my new users with information, I did need to explain the application in a way that leaves no doubt as to what it does and how it works.

 When the user first lands on the homepage, I've used language to provide a concise summary of what they can expect.
 The app's name "SNAPATHON" effectively marries the idea of a photo 'snap' with the suffix '-athon' which brings up images of marathons, talkathons etc...
 Its meaning is: something